-A 10-day festival of Arthunkal Perunnal, the feast of St. Sebastian, is organized in the starting of the month of January.
-On the last day of the festival, there is an unusual ritual where the attending devotees crawl on their knees, from the beach up to the church.
-This ritual is followed by a procession that takes all to the beach.
-To attend this festival, devotees pour-in from all around the state.
+A 10-day festival of Arthunkal Perunnal, the feast of St. Sebastian, is organized starting in January.
+On the festival's last day, there is an unusual ritual where the attending devotees crawl on their knees from the beach up to the church.
+This ritual is followed by a procession that takes everyone to the beach.
+At this festival, devotees pour in from all around the state.

 Timings of Mass:

 05:30 am, 07:00 am, 09:00 am and 05:00 pm